mortezakowkabi/jcb-persian-documentation/049-The-New-Library-Manager-Area.md

 [00:29:01](https://www.youtube.com/watch?v=rDjvgLYOt1o&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h29m01s)

 The older library implementation in **Libs & Helpers** still works for backward compatibility.
-If you set a component to “Add UiKit 2 and 3” or “Add FooTable 2,” JCB continues to handle them globally.
+If you set a component to "Add UiKit 2 and 3" or "Add FooTable 2," JCB continues to handle them globally.
 However, the **Dynamic** method is recommended for new components as it gives you finer control and better scalability.

 ---